cosmos/sdk-tutorials/academy/2-cosmos-concepts/12-testing.md

     * **Mocking** is introduced so as to mock the bank keeper.
 * [Integration Tests](/hands-on-exercise/2-ignite-cli-adv/5-integration-tests.md) where:
     * The first **integration tests** are introduced, to test the integration with the bank keeper.
+* [Tally Player Info](/hands-on-exercise/4-run-in-prod/2-migration-info.md) where an in-place store migration is unit and integration tested.

 </HighlightBox>